 Effective treatment for persistent Lyme disease symptoms is available for patients in the Greenville, Spartanburg, and Anderson areas, but it requires a high index of suspicion, a long term view, and realistic expectations.

 Lyme disease is a bacterial infection transmitted by a bite from the Borrelia Burgdorfer tick that can cause arthritis, musculoskeletal, heart and brain problems.
-Other reported symptoms which may come and go include fatigue, mood changes, psychiatric disorders, dizziness, shortness of breath, eye inflammation, heart rhythm problems.
-Since the incubation period is one to two weeks, because many patients do not recall having been bitten by a tick, and since many Lyme disease symptoms mimic those of other disorders, the diagnosis of can be difficult.
+Other reported symptoms which may come and go include fatigue, mood changes, psychiatric disorders, dizziness, shortness of breath, eye inflammation, and heart rhythm problems.
+When one considers the incubation period is one to two weeks, many patients do not recall having been bitten by a tick, and since many Lyme disease symptoms mimic those of other disorders, the diagnosis can be difficult.

-While early treatment with antibiotics is preferred, since the Lyme blood test takes three to four weeks to become positive in the absence of the classic bulls eye rash (which may appear at all of take as long as thirty days to manifest) treatment may be delayed.
-Likewise later on Lyme antibody tests usually remain positive for months to years, has cross reactivity with other infections such as Epstein Barr, cytomegalovirus, and Herpes simplex so many physicians believe that the presence of a positive titer is not evidence of recent infection, or justification for treatment or retreatment with antibiotics later on.
+Early treatment with antibiotics is preferred.
+However, because the Lyme blood test takes three to four weeks to become positive in the absence of the classic bulls eye rash (which may not appear at all or take as long as thirty days to manifest) treatment may be delayed.
+Likewise, Lyme antibody tests can remain positive for months to years, and exhibit cross reactivity with other infections such as Epstein Barr, cytomegalovirus, and Herpes simplex.
+As a result, many physicians believe that the presence of a positive titer is not evidence of recent infection, nor is it justification for treatment or re-treatment with antibiotics later on.

-Most people with Lyme disease respond well to antibiotic therapy but others have persistent symptoms, or symptoms that recur, making further treatment necessary.
-In addition, late persistent disease may require a more comprehensive approach than antibiotic therapy alone to address symptoms such as pain, weakness, fatigue or other manifestations that can occur with Lyme.
-Neurologic manifestations, weakened ligaments, painful soft tissues, fatigue, decreased memory, psychological, and comorbid disease should be addressed both individually and in the context of a compromised neuro-endocrine-immune axis.
+Most people with Lyme disease respond well to Antibiotic Protocol but others have persistent symptoms, or symptoms that recur, making further treatment necessary.
+Visit our link on Marshall Protocol to read about other regimens that enhance antibiotic therapy.
+In addition, late persistent disease may require a more comprehensive approach than antibiotic therapy alone in order to address symptoms such as pain, weakness, fatigue or other manifestations that can occur with Lyme.
+Neurologic manifestations, weakened ligaments, painful soft tissues, fatigue, decreased memory, psychological, and co-morbid disease should be treated both individually and in the context of a compromised neuro-endocrine-immune axis.